This Gorgeous Bespoke Motorcycle Will Set You Back Over $50,000

 The Australian company used the same brown croc skin to fashion matching biker boots.
 You can buy them for £4995 ($6,523 at current exchange rates).
 A cheaper version, rendered in cowhide, is also available for those who aren't stupid rich.

-Speaking of flippant use of money, the R.M.
+Speaking of the stupid and rich - hand-crafted, one-of-a-kind, motorcycles don't come cheap.
+The R.M.
 Williams x Blitz scrambler costs £40,000 (more than $52,000).
 By comparison, Kelley Blue Book values an unmodified 2001 W650 in excellent condition at less than $4900.
 These original bikes don't have the fit and finish of the custom, but will function nearly as well.
 A stock bike should also be more comfortable, since crocodiles aren't known to be soft, supportive animals.

 But comparisons are irrelevant.
 The handful of people in the market for a bike like this aren't going to care about the cost.
 Besides, they get a sweet pair of those crocodile boots thrown in with their purchase.